ka8540/SWEN755-Assignment4/README.md

 **Flow**:

+1. A student registers using API (`/register`).
+2. The student logs in using API (`/login`).
-1. An admin logs in and receives a valid JWT token.
+3. An admin logs in and receives a valid JWT token from API (`/admin/login`).
-2. The admin views all students' event data.
+4. The admin views all students' event data from API (`/admin/addevent`).
-3. The admin modifies a student's event attendance or bucket without validation.
+5. The admin modifies a student's event attendance or bucket without validation.
-4. The system incorrectly allows this action due to insufficient authorization and validation mechanisms.
+6. The system incorrectly allows this action due to insufficient authorization and validation mechanisms in API (`/addtobucket`).

 **Test Case Result**:
 The test case for this scenario fails, as the system allows unauthorized data alteration, confirming the presence of the architectural breaker.